tensorflow/docs/site/en/api_docs/python/tf/sparse/to_dense.md

      [c x x x x]]

 Indices must be without repeats.
-This is only tested if validate_indices is True.
+This is only tested if `validate_indices` is `True`.

 #### Args:

 * <b>`sp_input`</b>: The input `SparseTensor`.
 * <b>`default_value`</b>: Scalar value to set for indices not specified in `sp_input`.
 Defaults to zero.
 * <b>`validate_indices`</b>: A boolean value.
 If `True`, indices are checked to make sure they are sorted in lexicographic order and that there are no repeats.
 * <b>`name`</b>: A name prefix for the returned tensors (optional).